Trusted by families across the U.S. and around the world.

 • Room and accommodation

-• Medications: Charged based on actual use (significantly lower cost than U.S.)
+• Medications: Based on actual use (significantly lower cost than U.S.)

 • Incontinence supplies: Diapers and similar items based on consumption

-• Excursions: Optional outings (coffee shops, malls, parks) - just fuel costs covered
+• Excursions: Optional outings - just fuel costs covered

-⚠️ U.S. Facilities Often Charge Extra For: Medications, therapy sessions, specialized dementia care, activities, beauty services, incontinence supplies, and transportation - adding $1,000-$5,000+/month to advertised base rates.
-Philippine facilities have fewer additional charges and lower variable costs.
+Note: U.S. facilities often charge extra for medications, therapy sessions, specialized dementia care, activities, beauty services, incontinence supplies, and transportation - adding $1,000-$5,000+/month to advertised base rates.

 Care TypeU.S.
 Average Monthly CostBetter Care Today CostSavingsCare Quality Difference